TectonicRifts/ReturnToFrore/README.md

 How to start

-Give 5147 Return to Frore* to Quiddity Seed inside the Mountain Cavern (level 200+ access in Crater)
-* Purchase this book from the Cragstone, Zaikhal or Hebian-To scrivener.
+Give 5147 Return to Frore to Quiddity Seed inside the Mountain Cavern (level 200+ access in Crater).
+Purchase this book from the Cragstone, Zaikhal or Hebian-To scrivener.